dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ### web.config file location

-In order to create the reverse proxy between IIS and the Kestrel server, the *web.config* file must be present at the content root path (typically the app base path) of the deployed app.
+In order to set up the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) correctly, the *web.config* file must be present at the content root path (typically the app base path) of the deployed app.
 This is the same location as the website physical path provided to IIS.
 The *web.config* file is required at the root of the app to enable the publishing of multiple apps using Web Deploy.

 Sensitive files exist on the app's physical path, such as *\<assembly>.runtimeconfig.json*, *\<assembly>.xml* (XML Documentation comments), and *\<assembly>.deps.json*.
 When the *web.config* file is present and and the site starts normally, IIS doesn't serve these sensitive files if they're requested.
 If the *web.config* file is missing, incorrectly named, or unable to configure the site for normal startup, IIS may serve sensitive files publicly.